yhaiovyi/c-wasm-loader/README.md

 ### `name`

 You can configure a custom filename template for your file using the query parameter `name`.
-For instance, to copy a file from your `context` directory into the output directory retaining the full directory structure, you might use

 ### `limit`